angakt/iris/README.md

 by running the matlab scrip experiments/results/fig_Probabilities/fig_ConditionalProbabilities/script_PlotProbabilities.m on the two csv files that were generated in the previous experiment.

-**Order of Execution**: Experiments in Figures 6, 7 and 8 are independent, thus, the scripts can be run following a different order from the one presented in the paper.
+**Order of Execution**:

+1. Experiments in Figures 6, 7 and 8 are independent, thus, the scripts can be run following a different order from the one presented in the paper.
 The experiment in Figure 9 uses the data generated by the experiment in Figure 8.

+2. For the experiments in Figures 7, 8 and 9 we alter IRIS so as to focus solely on the nodes that have a correct estimation regarding the target.
+Thus, we need to comment lines 27-31 and uncomment lines 35-40 in Iris.m file.

 ## Citation